Elk Island Public Schools

 What’s involved in the CTF Enterprise and Innovation course?
 Is it mandatory?

-EIPS is currently developing the CTF course.
-It’s mandatory and will involve projects surrounding STEM and the Humanities.
+The CTF Enterprise and Innovation course is mandatory and involves projects surrounding STEM and the Humanities.

 Are there Junior High Honours options for alternative programs—for example, a Junior High Honours French Immersion?